 The Villages has hundreds of miles of golf cart paths; golf carts are the preferred means of transportation for many residents, even those who don't play golf.

 I try to avoid The Villages when doing my traveling in Central Florida.
 Too much traffic if you are just passing through.
-On the other hand, it's a great destination for fun even if you don't live there.
+On the other hand, it's a great destination for fun, dining, and shopping even if you don't live there.

 Speaking of fun, there have been rumors that The Villages Florida has the highest rate of STD (sexually transmitted diseases)in the United States of America.

 Stories abound about promiscuity, wild times, and all kinds of rampant sexual behavior.